alaakaaikaty/NEWSGRID/README.md

-# NEWSGRID
-This is a sports website.
+#NEWSGRID
-This website only focuses on sport news and information therefore it is purely for a sports fan
+This is a website that is purely for sports fans,which provides all sport information and the lastest news.